-The premise of the Japanese reality TV show is straight-forward: six strangers, consisting of three men and three women in their 20s, live in a house together.
-There is no script, no carefully crafted storyline – the audience simply observes these people live their daily lives as they would any other day, and watches them develop friendships and/or romantic relationships with one another.
+The premise of the Japanese reality TV show is straightforward: six strangers, consisting of three men and three women in their 20s, live in a house together.
+There is no script, no carefully crafted storyline – the audience simply observes these people live their daily lives as they would any other day and watches them develop friendships and/or romantic relationships with one another.

-While most American TV shows operate based on conflict, drama and the ‘tea’, Terrace House presents itself as a calming, almost meditative ‘documentary’.
-The members actually take their time getting to know each other, exchange conversations in a polite manner and, even when a dispute does occur, they resolve it peacefully.
+While most American TV shows operate based on conflict, drama, and the ‘tea’, Terrace House presents itself as a calming, almost meditative ‘documentary’.
+The members actually take their time getting to know each other, exchange conversations in a polite manner, and even when a dispute does occur, they resolve it peacefully.

-Just to illustrate how natural and subtle Terrace House is, allow me to briefly introduce the show’s most recent season that took place in Tokyo.
+To illustrate how natural and subtle Terrace House is, allow me to briefly introduce the show’s most recent season that took place in Tokyo.
 In one episode, four members engage in a discussion about their work ideologies and perceptions of the ‘slashie’ phenomenon.
 In another, a 20-year-old boy named Ruka says that his dream is to become a hero and help others.

 The unusual tranquility of the show has not stopped people from watching it, though.
 There is something enchanting about Terrace House that makes it strangely addictive.
 In the words of Canadian comedian Mae Martin, Terrace House is “incredibly dull, but so comforting.”